grpc/proposal/A9-server-side-conn-mgt.md

 `max_age` and then continue the [graceful connection termination][].
-Specifically, outstanding RPCs should be permitted to complete, and implementations are encouraged to initially set the last stream identifier to 231-1.
+Specifically, outstanding RPCs should be permitted to complete, and implementations are encouraged to initially set the last stream identifier to 2<sup>31</sup>-1.
 This option can force the client to periodically reconnect to a L4 LB which allows spreading load more quickly.
 A per-connection random jitter of +/-10% will be added to `MAX_CONNECTION_AGE` to spread out connection storms.
-Note that this option without jitter would not create connection storms by itself, but if there happened to be a connection storm it could cause it to repeat at a fixed period. `MAX_CONNECTION_AGE_GRACE` is an additive period after `MAX_CONNECTION_AGE` after which the connection will be forcibly closed.
+Note that this option without jitter would not create connection storms by itself, but if there happened to be a connection storm it could cause it to repeat at a fixed period.

+`MAX_CONNECTION_AGE_GRACE` is the maximum time the connection will be kept alive for outstanding RPCs to complete, ideally relative to the second GOAWAY of the graceful connection termination.
 No jitter is applied to the grace period.
+Note that implementations, as general practice, should limit the maximum time between the first and second GOAWAY of the graceful connection termination, but it should rarely have an impact and so is treated as implementation-specific for this specification.

 The `KEEPALIVE_*` options solve the dead connection issue by monitoring connection health.
 It should be handled like [Client-side Keepalive][] using